hoehrmann/node-jipe/README.md

-# node-jipe - stdio ndjson jsonrpc process composition
+# node-jipe - Process composition via JSON-RPC pipes

 When you enter `cat file | sort | uniq -c | sort -rn | head -n10` in your terminal, your shell will spawn the listed processes; they talk